 In phase-4, the researcher explained the concept of a plastic-made three-dimensional shape and its relation to the Islamic view of environmental issues.
 The researcher began with an explanation that plastic waste that had been collected from the campus environment can be used as a learning medium.
 Then, the researcher described the Islamic perspective on waste issues.
 The researcher emphasized the fact that plastic waste that is scattered around the classroom floor and campus environment is very uncomfortable to look at.
 Therefore, it can be utilized as a learning medium.
-After that, the researcher read Al-Qur'an surah Ar-Rum:41 (Al-
+After that, the researcher read Al-Qur'an surah Ar-Rum:41 (Al-Qur'an,

-Qur'an, 2015) and explained the purpose of the verse and reminded the students that trash or used goods can be used as learning media or teaching aids.
+2015) and explained the purpose of the verse and reminded the students that trash or used goods can be used as learning media or teaching aids.

 The researcher also revealed the words of Prophet Muhammad Saw. that were associated with environmental issues.
-These words were narrated by (At-Tirmidzi, 2015), as follows: "For Allah is good and likes the good, Allah is clean and loves cleanliness, Allah is the Giver and loves giving, Allah is the Most Gracious and loves generosity.
+These words were narrated by At-Tirmidzi (2015), as follows: "For Allah is good and likes the good, Allah is clean and loves cleanliness, Allah is the Giver and loves giving, Allah is the Most Gracious and loves generosity.
 Thus, clean your yard and your terrace.
 Don't imitate the Jews".
-Furthermore, the researcher emphasized his point by quoting (Majelis Ulama Indonesia, 2014) on waste management to prevent environmental damage.
-The Fatwa states that: (1) Every Muslim is obliged to maintain the cleanliness of the environment, utilize goods for the benefits of others, and avoid oneself from various diseases as well as tabżir and israf deeds; (2) Every Muslim is prohibited from littering and/or disposing of goods that can still be used for themselves or others; (3) The government and entrepreneurs are obliged to manage waste to avoid harm to living things; (4) The government and entrepreneurs are obliged to recycle waste into goods that are useful for improving the welfare of the people.
+Furthermore, the researcher emphasized his point by quoting (Majelis Ulama Indenesia, 2014) on waste management to prevent environmental damage.
+The Fatwa states that: (1) Every Muslim is obliged to maintain the cleanliness of the environment, utilize goods for the benefits of others, and avoid onese from various diseases as well as tabżir and israf deeds; (2) Every Muslim is prohibited from littering and/or disposing of goods that are useful for improving the welfare of the people.

 The final step of learning in this phase was to explain the curved three-dimensional shapes.
 The researcher helped the students construct their understanding by asking them to pay attention to the parts that make up the plastic glass object.
 Then, the students were asked to discuss it with their group members and finally communicate the result to the researcher.
-The construction of geometry concepts with concrete building models is an important part in understanding geometry (Dewi, Hakim, Setiawan, Adhisuwignjo, & Rohadi, 2018; Imswatama & Lukman, 2018; Sutiarso, Coesamin, & Nurhanurawati, 2017) revealed that the investigation of the properties of geometry and concrete shape is an important part in understanding geometry.
+The construction of geometry concepts with concrete building models is an important part in understanding geometry (Dewi et al, 2018; Imswatama & Lukman, 2018; Sutiarso et al, 2017) revealed that the investigation of the properties of geometry and concrete shape is an important part in understanding geometry.
 The results of their research prove that the teaching media can help students understand concepts in geometry.
 Dewi (2018) found that the use of teaching aids could motivate students in participating in mathematical problem-solving.
 The application of teaching aids in the classroom can also improve students' mastery of geometrical concepts in mathematics learning.
 Imswatama & Lukman (2018) found that during mathematical problemsolving, students were stimulated to formulate concepts on the definitions, characteristics, and circumference of rectangles by experimenting with tools and objects around them.
 Moreover, Imswatama & Lukman (2018) concluded that this activity was effective in improving the students' mathematical skills and critical thinking.
 This is in line with one of the activities of the Integrated STAD and Environmental Figh where the students were asked to identify parts of the three-dimensional shape.
 This exploration activity allowed the students to think intuitively, analytically, and critically.